OK. NO TCO OR ROI HERE. WE LIED.

 6. And finally SURBL.

-2. Comment by Jeff MacMillan
+2. Jeff MacMillan

 The vast majority of our filtering is hit before arrival, mostly HELO and recip validation, then DNSBL.
 After all of those layers the mail is filtered on arrival, including SURBLs.
 When we were only filtering on arrival (because of a mail rely config) we saw a tremendous contribution by SURBLs, and for those using that type of setup, this is likely the case.
 Again, depending on the configuration.